The colour yellow is associated with warmth, happiness, fun, friendship, caution and electricity. But what facts do we know about this colour?

 In Japan, yellow is the colour of courage.

-In Egypt, it is the colour of mourning.
+In Egypt, yellow is the colour of mourning.

 In American slang, a coward can be said to be yellow or yellow-bellied.